Tellusant/docs/citations/index.md

 ---
-title: "External Citations for Tellusant and Team Members"
+title: "External Citations for Tellusant and Its Team Members"
 image: /assets/social-card.png
 ---
 # External Citations